SwastikAnchan/College-Management-system/README.md

 - **Attendance Tracking:** Teachers can easily take attendance for their classes, mark students as present or absent, and generate attendance reports.

 - **Performance Assessment:** Teachers can assess students' performance by providing marks and feedback.
-Students can view their marks and track their progress over time.
+Students can view their marks and track their progress over time added pdf geration of marks sheet and percentage calculation and CGPA GRADE calculation

 - **Data Visualization:** Students can visualize their performance data through interactive charts and tables, helping them understand their academic performance at a glance.